Anti-bunching dynamics of plasmonically mediated entanglement generation: as an entanglement witness

 While anti-bunching is an attractive entanglement signature due to its simplicity, its observation is non-trivial due to the fast time-scales inherited from the plasmonic reservoir.
 After each radiative decay event, the two qubit system flows back to its steady state solution as described earlier.
 Hence the width of the $g^{(2)}(0)$ anti-bunching dip is inversely proportional to the population oscillation Rabi frequency $\Omega$.
 Tunable driving frequencies are therefore critical to observing anti-bunching on experimentally accessible timescales.
-While nonlinear mixing with femtosecond laser sources could in principle enable the detection of sub-picosecond dynamics in $g^{(2)}(\tau)$, conventional HBT interferometry is limited by the $1$ ps temporal resolution of state-of-the-art time tagging electronics.
+While nonlinear mixing with femtosecond laser sources could enable the detection of sub-picosecond dynamics in $g^{(2)}(\tau)$, conventional HBT interferometry is limited by the $1$ ps temporal resolution of state-of-the-art time tagging electronics.
 To that end, we numerically calculate the oscillation timescales by Fourier transforming the $g^{(2)}(\tau)$ signal into the frequency domain and identifying the characteristic driving frequency, which fixes the anti-bunching timescale.
 The timescales are provided in the Fig.~\ref{fig:timescales} color-maps, as a function of detuning and driving amplitudes, with normalized time in units of $T = 1/ (\pi*\gamma_a) \approx 6 fs$ reported in the color legend.
 Anti-bunching timescales in the $\sim 10 ps$ range for entangled states are easily experimentally realizable, e.g. for small driving fields around $\eta_0 = \eta_1 \approx 0.03$.
+Notably, these timescales are much shorter than the lifetimes of typical qubits.
+For instance NV centers in diamond have lifetimes of order 10-30 ns \cite{doherty2013nitrogen}.